Chairman Stephen N. Davis, MBBS, FRCP, FACP

 Robert Habicht, M.D., Assistant Professor of Medicine

-Medical education, hospitalist medicine.
+Medical education, hospital medicine.

 Associate Program Director for Med-Peds Program